History of knitting: Early 21st century revival

 The 21st century has seen a resurgence of knitting.
 This resurgence coincided with the growth of the internet, as well as the general "Handmade Revolution" and interest in DIY crafts.

 Natural fibers from animals, such as alpaca, angora and merino and plant fibres, chiefly cotton, have become easier and less costly to collect and process and therefore more widely available.
 Exotic fibres, such as silk, bamboo, yak and qiviut are growing in popularity as well.
 The yarn industry has started to make novelty yarns, which produce stunning results without years of knitting experience.
 Designers have begun to create patterns which work up quickly on large needles, a phenomenon known as instant-gratification knitting.

 Celebrities including Julia Roberts, Winona Ryder, Dakota Fanning, and Cameron Diaz have been seen knitting and have helped to popularize the revival of the craft.
 There has also been a return by men to the art of knitting — one illustration being the role models in the designer partnership of Arne Nerjordet & Carlos Zachrison, and another the publication of books aimed at a male readership.

 As time and technology change, so does the art of knitting.
 The internet allows knitters to connect, share interests and learn from each other, whether across the street or across the globe.
 Among the first internet knitting phenomena was the popular KnitList, with thousands of members.
 In 1998, the first online knitting magazine, KnitNet, began publishing.
 (It suspended publication with its 54th edition in 2009.)
 Blogging later added fuel to the development of an international knitting community.

 Patterns from both print and online sources have inspired groups (known as knit-a-longs, or KALs) centered on knitting a specific pattern.
 Knitting podcasts have also emerged, with much cross-pollination of ideas from blogs, 'zines, and knitting books.
 Traditional designs and techniques that had been preserved by a relatively small number of hand-knitters are now finding a wider audience as well.

 In addition, a type of graffiti called yarn bombing, has spread worldwide.
 Like traditional graffiti, this consists of creating knitted pieces in public spaces without permission.

 On 14 January 2006, author and knit-blogger Stephanie Pearl-McPhee, otherwise known as Yarn Harlot, challenged the knitting world to participate in the 2006 Knitting Olympics.
-To participate, a knitter committed to casting-on a challenging project during the opening ceremonies of the 2006 Winter Olympics in Torino, and to have that project finished by the time the Olympic flame was extinguished sixteen days later.
+To participate, a knitter committed to casting-on a challenging project during the opening ceremonies of the 2006 Winter Olympics in Turin, and to have that project finished by the time the Olympic flame was extinguished sixteen days later.
 By the first day of the Olympics, almost 4,000 knitters had risen to the challenge.

 As another sign of the knitting's popularity in the early 21st century, a large international online community and social networking site for knitters and crocheters, Ravelry, was founded by Cassidy and Jessica Forbes in May 2007.
 At first available by invitation only, the site connects knitting and crochet enthusiasts around the world and, As of May 2016 had over 6.21 million registered users.